 Our aim is to ensure that provision is in place to help all pupils to achieve their potential by further increasing the focus on the progress and attainment of pupils who are in receipt of pupil premium grant, closing the attainment gap between themselves and their peers.
+Additionally, we aim to maximise the attendance of those in receipt of the pupil premium.
 As well as daily focus in the classroom, closely matched interventions and wider strategies will accelerate their learning.